J. G. Quintel

-James Garland Quintel is an American animator, storyboard artist, director, writer, producer, and voice actor.
-He is best known as the creator of the Cartoon Network series Regular Show (2010–2017), in which he voiced Mordecai and High Five Ghost, and the HBO Max series Close Enough (2020–2022), in which he voiced Josh.
+James Garland Quintel is an American voice actor, animator, storyboard artist, director, writer and producer.
+He created the Cartoon Network series Regular Show (2010–2017), in which he voiced Mordecai and Hi-Five Ghost, and the HBO Max series Close Enough (2020–2022), in which he voiced Josh.

 Quintel served as a creative director for Thurop Van Orman's The Marvelous Misadventures of Flapjack (2008–2010), as well as writer and storyboard artist for Joe Murray's Camp Lazlo (2006–2008), both of which aired on Cartoon Network.
 In 2009, he was nominated for the Annie Award for Directing in a Television Production for directing an episode of Flapjack.
-In 2011, he was nominated for the Emmy Award for Outstanding Short-format Animated Program category for Regular Show.
+In 2012, he received a Emmy Award for Outstanding Short-format Animated Program category for Regular Show.

 Early life and education

 James Garland Quintel was born in Hanford, California to Terri (née Morris) and James Allen Quintel.
 According to Quintel, Hanford's geography is "kind of flat" and there "was not a ton to do" when he was growing up, so he and his friends were always looking for ways to entertain themselves; he later incorporated these kinds of misadventures into Regular Show.

 Quintel often played the video game ToeJam & Earl, the influence of which he later described as "the perfect platform" for Regular Show protagonists Mordecai and Rigby.
 He also became influenced by rock music from the 1980s and later added 1980s music into Regular Show.
 He attended Hanford High School.
 In 1998, when he was 16, his father gave him a video camera which he used (along with Lego men and crude paper cutouts) to create a few minutes of stop motion film for several short film projects at Hanford High School.
 To expand his artistry, he took an AP literature class and a pottery class at Hanford High, as well as a summer class where he learned how to animate films and make flip books.
 He also worked at a movie theater and at "a lot of minimum wage jobs", just as Mordecai and Rigby work for minimum wage at a park in Regular Show.
 In May 2000, he was nominated as a 12th grade California academic all-star from Hanford High.